This tutorial provides an example, from start to finish, of downloading some data and plotting it.

 The most commonly used elements/members are: dataname, title, mean, max, min, units, data, and legend.

-is the area used by the legend/colorbar.The values come from the data plotted.
+data controls the area where to plot the data.legend is the area used by the legend/colorbar.The values come from the data plotted.

 Most common attributes are: